hapijs/hapi/docs/Reference.md

         - `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route expire.
 Cannot be used together with `expiresIn`.

-    - `auth` - authentication configuration.
+    - <a name="route.config.auth"></a>`auth` - authentication configuration.
 Value can be:
+        - `false` to disable authentication if a default strategy is set.
         - a string with the name of an authentication strategy registered with `server.auth.strategy()`.
-        - a boolean where `false` means no authentication, and `true` sets to the default authentication strategy which is available only when a single strategy is configured.
         - an object with:
             - `mode` - the authentication mode.
 Defaults to `'required'` if a server authentication strategy is configured, otherwise defaults to no authentication.
 Available values: